 AIS range is limited by VHF range, which is determined primarily by the height of the antenna.
 AIS Norway covers, with some exceptions, the area from the Norwegian baseline to 40-60 nautical miles from the coast.

-AIS is an important tool in the national preparedness against marine accidents and acute pollution along the coast.
+AIS is an important tool in the national emergency preparedness against marine accidents and acute pollution.

-AIS data received by AIS Norway is stored over several years, making it a valuable tool for mapping transport patterns and trends in relation to transport planning and analysis in the maritime sector.
+AIS data received by AIS Norway is stored over several years, making it a valuable tool for mapping transport patterns and trends for transport planning and maritime analysis.

 Contact information for transition of sector lights to IALA Standard